Benjamin-Lee/deep-rules/manuscript.md

 A similar situation can arise with tasks for which inter-rater reliability is modest but deep learning models produce very high accuracies.
 When coupled with imprudence, datasets that are confounded, biased, skewed, or of low quality will produce models of dubious performance and limited generalizability.
 Data exploration with unsupervised learning and data visualization can reveal the biases and technical artifacts in these datasets, providing a critical first step to assessing data quality before any deep learning model is applied.
-In some cases, these analyses can identify biases from known technical artifacts or sample processing which can be corrected through preprocessing techniques to support more accurate application of deep leaning models for subsequent prediction or feature identifaction problems from those datasets.
+In some cases, these analyses can identify biases from known technical artifacts or sample processing which can be corrected through preprocessing techniques to support more accurate application of deep leaning models for subsequent prediction or feature identification problems from those datasets.

 Using a test set more than once will lead to biased estimates of the generalization performance [@arxiv:1811.12808; @doi:10.1162/089976698300017197].
 Deep supervised learning models should be trained, tuned, and tested on non-overlapping datasets.